lukaszplawny/one-time-token/README.md

 # One Time Token
 Application generates one time token for specified url.
 Token is valid for a limited time.
-When user send request with valid token, then it is redirected to url related to the token.
+When user sends request with valid token, then the user is redirected to url related to the token.
 If the token is invalid, then 404 http response code is returned.

 ## Getting Started

 ### Prerequisites
+To run application/system test:
 * Cassandra database for storing tokens is installed and running,

 ### Installation